man freezer

 3. Eat alfresco

-I recently moved to Norwood Junction and have the most wonderful garden with a picnic table.
-Whilst I am a hayfever sufferer and on very strong anti-histamines.
+I recently moved and have the most wonderful garden with a picnic table.
+Whilst I am a hay fever sufferer and on very strong anti-histamines.
 I love eating alfresco each evening.
 Whether you have a garden or are close to a park.
 Spending time outdoors is great for the soul.
-I am not overly hungry in the heat so a picnic is perfect for this weather.
+I am not overly hungry in the heat, so a picnic is perfect for this weather.
 I recently met up with members of the UK Money Bloggers group in a park.
-Use this opportunity to meet friends or eat outside with your housemates.
+You can use this opportunity to meet friends or eat outside with your housemates.

 Invest in a fan